api3dao/old-api3-docs/airnode/2-7-config-json.md

 1. `nodeVersion` - The node version this `config.json` is supposed to be used with.
 The deployer checks this and refuses to deploy if its node version does not agree with this field.

+1. `cloudProvider` - The cloud provider that will be used to deploy the node.
+Can be `aws` or `local:aws`.

 1. `logFormat` - The format that Airnode should use to output logs.
 Either `json` or `plain`

 1. `chains` - A list of blockchain configurations.
 See [chains](#chains) below.